ScriabinOp8No12/App-Academy-Lecture-Links-Paired-with-Class-Topics/README.md

 5. Click "Authorize APIs", leave all the boxes checked, and select your Gmail account
 6. For step 2, click "Exchange authorization code for tokens", then save your access and refresh tokens securely

-# Google Sheets setup - Creating your Google service account
+# Google Sheets setup - Creating your Google service account (STEPS ARE LIKELY WRONG RIGHT NOW 5/15/23)

 ChatGPT output instructions after I helped it a bit, need to test this again myself because I forgot how I did it the first time